webplatform/docs/css/functions/invert/index.md

 }}
 }}
 {{Notes_Section
-|Notes=37.5. invert
+|Notes=The CSS filter corresponds to this SVG filter definition, based on a

-The CSS filter corresponds to this SVG filter definition, based on a variable ''amount'' passed to the function:
+variable ''amount'' passed to the function:

 <syntaxhighlight lang="xml">